dwave-examples/cryptarithmetic/README.md

 # Code Overview
 Objective and constraints considered in problem formuation:
 1. Minimize the difference between squares of left-hand side and right-hand side of equation.
-(Objective)
 2. Assignments of digits to letters must be unique, thus a puzzle may contain no more than 10 unique letters.
-(Constraint)
 3. The first letters must be assigned a non-zero digit, unless the puzzle contains one-letter words.
-(Constraint)

 # Code Specifics
 Puzzles become harder to solve with increasing word length.
 For large problems - which have high energy scales - scaling